petersladek/jjazure-relaywcf/readme.md

 # WCF service with Service Bus Relay
-WCF Service for getting image
+WCF Service for getting image via <a href="https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it">Azure Relay</a>.
+The reason is to "publish" .Net REST WCF service via Azure Relay.
+There no direct publishing of this service.
+Service is using WCF Relay binding to publish it.
+You need no firewall port publishing, communication is started from backend via HTTPS.
+Client is calling Azure Relay service.

 ## Create Service Bus Relay
 Simply create in Azure portal new service called Relay